 Only two alleles exist for this series.
-This series does not cause the color but acts upon other loci (gene) to cause different expression of those genes.
+This series does not cause color but acts upon other loci to cause different expression of those genes.

 There are multiple alleles to this series but only those relevant to the Italian Greyhound will be discussed.
 This series either extends dark pigment or restricts dark pigment.

 All Italian Greyhound's are homozygous for "g'.
-The dominant "G" causes progressive graying of the coat as seen in Kerry Blue Terriers.
+The dominant "G" causes progressive greying of the coat as seen in Kerry Blue Terriers.
 These dogs are born black and as they age their coats turn grey.
-There have been no reports of this occurring in Italian Greyhounds.
-The mention of this gene is only for those who may have heard the term "Graying gene" and have wondered if that is the gene that causes the "Blue" in Italian Greyhounds (no).
+There have been no reports of this occuring in Italian Greyhounds.

-There are several alleles to this locus which exist in the Italian Greyhound.
+Here are several alleles to this locus.
 This series controls the amount and expression of white markings.

-Si - irish spotting.
+si - irish spotting.
 This is a definite pattern with white appearing on the muzzle, chest, legs, neck and tail.
 Modifying factors control the amount of white seen.
 Plus factors may extend the white up the legs or cause a large "collar" of white around the neck.
 Minus factors may restrict or cause no white collar around the neck but allow white boots upon the legs.
-The examples above showing the white markings in varying degrees are all considered to be "Irish" markings.

-Sp: piebald.
+sp: piebald.
 This is where white covers 50% or more of the body.
 Plus and minus factors influence the amount of white seen.
-The above examples are markings which would be considered "pied" or "piebald" in Italian Greyhounds.

-Sw - extreme piedbald.
+sw - extreme piedbald.
 Usually this is an all white animal.
 Plus factors may cause the ears, eyes or head to be colored.
 This is not a common gene in Italian Greyhounds.
 Most whites with colored heads are more likely to be sp in origin with modifying factors creating mostly white.
 There are a few bloodlines of Italian Greyhounds that do carry the sw allele.
-All four above dogs would be considered extreme pied.

 T - Ticking Series